MSLNZ/msl-loadlib/docs/interprocess_communication.rst

     from msl.loadlib import Server32

     class MyServer(Server32):
-        """A wrapper around a 32-bit C++ library, 'my_lib.dll', that has an 'add' function."""
+        """Wrapper around a 32-bit C++ library 'my_lib.dll' that has an 'add' and 'version' function."""

         def __init__(self, host, port, **kwargs):
             # Load the 'my_lib' shared-library file using ctypes.CDLL